 Wooden Boat with Seven People

-Kalliopi Lemos’ Wooden Boat with Seven People is the latest addition to the Spitalfields’ rolling art programme.
+Kalliopi Lemos’ Wooden Boat with Seven People is on the Spitalfields’ rolling art programme.
 This dramatic and large-scale sculpture is intended to stimulate conversation about the area’s rich history while appealing to all ages and backgrounds.

 The installation makes direct reference to the successive waves of migrants who have arrived in Spitalfields through the centuries, narrating humanity’s continuing perseverance for survival and dignity.
 An authentic wooden fishing boat containing seven seated steel human figures, Lemos’ sculpture symbolises the universal struggle and suffering of millions of uprooted migrants around the world.